phogel/Neutrominator/README.md

     npm run compile

-compiles the .coffee files and moves them into the dist folder
+compiles the .coffee files and moves them into the dist folder.
+To upload to Google App store:

+- increment the version number in `dist/manifest.json`
+- zip the contents of the dist folder
+- upload

 #### Tests